Paul Smith (fashion designer): Fashion, textiles and accessories

-Publishing and cultural projects
+Design, culture and film

 In 2005 Smith contributed to the 60th anniversary of Penguin Classics, redesigning the cover of Lady Chatterley's Lover by D. H. Lawrence.
-In 2009 he also designed a limited series of bottles for Evian, becoming a third guest designer after Christian Lacroix and Jean-Paul Gaultier to contribute to the series.
-Smith designed sets of stamps for the Isle of Man Post Office to coincide with the 2012 London Olympics, and in 2011 produced four limited-edition prints marking the release of Tinker, Tailor, Soldier, Spy.
+In 2009 he designed a limited series of bottles for Evian, becoming a third guest designer after Christian Lacroix and Jean-Paul Gaultier to contribute to the series.
+Smith designed sets of stamps for the Isle of Man Post Office to coincide with the 2012 London Olympics, and in 2011 produced four limited-edition prints marking the release of the film Tinker, Tailor, Soldier, Spy, whose production he had been involved in.
 In 2013 he created the official T-shirt for David Bowie's album The Next Day, and in 2015 collaborated again on designs for Bowie's final album Blackstar.